 As of 2020, Medicare Supplement plans (AKA Medigap) will no longer sell Plan F or Plan C to newly eligible Medicare members.
-Congress has decided that new Medigap plans will no longer be allowed to cover the Part B deductible after January 1, 2020.
+Congress has issued the MACRA law stating that new Medigap plans will no longer be allowed to cover the Part B deductible after January 1, 2020.
 This will only affect plans C and F and will only impact certain beneficiaries as explained below.

 How is Medicare Changing in 2020?

 Who is Impacted by the 2020 Medigap Change?

 Newly eligible members on or after 1/1/2020 will no longer have the option of Medigap Plan C or Medigap Plan F. All other plans currently available should still be available for purchase.
 Anyone enrolled in a Medigap Plan C or Medigap Plan F as of 12/31/2019 will be “grandfathered” and able to continue with their plan as long as want.
 So if you currently have a plan F you will be able to keep it.

 Which Medigap Plan Should You Choose?